autopower/thermeq3/README.md

 This is done by saving char into the 'msg' bridge value, which is readable at Arduino side.
 Heating also can be started if sum of radiator valves positions are geater than `num_of_valves * stp.per_switch`, where `stp.per_switch` is value in %.
 So if you have 10 valves in house and `stp.per_switch=8`, and sum of these valves positions are 80+, relay is switched on.
-You can turn on this feature byt `stp.preference="per"` in python code.
+You can turn on this feature by `stp.preference="per"` in python code.
 If you need only simple total value, set `stp.preference="total"` and setup `total_switch` variable.

 On start LEDs blink 4 times, then remains lit until arduino yun bridge component is initialized.